nbulaj/alpha_card/README.md

 In order to use Alpha Card Gateway API you need to have a Merchant account credentials such as `username` and `password`.

-If your project always uses only one account, then you can configure it as follows:
+If your project will always use only one account, then you can configure gem as follows:

 ```ruby
 # config/initializers/alpha_card.rb - for Rails projects